-You may have heard different numbers thrown around for meta description length — 145 characters, 155, 300…then the number gets even more skewed for meta titles.
-The truth is Google doesn’t measure meta titles and descriptions in characters.
+You may have heard different numbers thrown around for meta description length — 145 characters, 155, 300… and the number gets even more skewed for meta titles.
+The truth is that Google doesn’t measure meta titles and descriptions in characters.
 It measures in pixels.

 What will and won’t fit in your Google results is more precise than you may realize.
-The right title & description pixel meters will let you preview your Google results down to a T. (Of course, meta titles and descriptions are just suggestions to Google and other search engines in terms of what will appear.
-Google may choose to display something completely different if that appears more relevant to users.)
+The right programs will let you preview your Google results down to a T. (Of course, meta titles and descriptions are just suggestions.
+Google may choose to display something completely different.)

-TLDR: Ignore the character count and start typing your meta data into a meta title or description pixel meter.
+TLDR: Ignore the character count and start typing your meta data into an emulator.

-To get the perfect meta title length, we use Web Shop Optimizer.
-The process is trial and error: type a title then press enter to see the length.
+To get the perfect meta title length use a pixel-based meta title length simulator like Web Shop Optimizer.
+The process is trial and error: type a title then press enter to preview the length.
 The advantage of this system is you can easily look back on previous meta title ideas before making your final selection.
 The disadvantage is there is no real-time pixel count.

-For your perfect meta title length, use Spotibo.
+For your perfect meta title length, use a meta description length simulator like Spotibo.
 The display color-codes the cut-offs for each format.
 Use this to your advantage by fitting your call-to-action neatly within the parameters of each colored section.
-The main disadvantage of Spotibo is that while it lists the pixel counts for Bing and Yahoo (980), the pixel meter does not display words past the Google cutoff (920).
+The main disadvantage of Spotibo is that while it lists the pixel counts for Bing and Yahoo (980), the emulator does not display words past the Google cutoff (920).

-By typing your meta titles and descriptions into a pixel meter before posting, you can preview what the customer sees.
-You have more control over how your end product will look… assuming Google uses the meta tags you provide.
-(At the end of the day, it’s up to Google whether to display your meta titles in search or create its own.)
+By typing your meta titles and descriptions into an emulator before posting, you can preview what the customer sees.
+You have more control over how your end product will look… assuming Google implements the meta tags you provide.
+(At the end of the day, Google decides whether to display your meta titles in search or create its own.)

 SEO Considerations when Crafting Meta Descriptions:

 The perfect meta description length is the best way to take advantage of the space Google provides.
-Including all your target keywords in the description will cause them to appear in bold if they show up in the SERP, helping seal the deal for interested users choosing a link to click.
-Toss out your notes on “145 no 160 no 300 no 155 characters” and start using a pixel meter to mold your meta titles and descriptions.
+Toss out your notes on “145 no 160 no 300 no 155 characters” and start using an emulator.